Electronic Monitoring System (EMS) Project 2023

 Overview

-The Gambling Act 2003 requires that every non-casino based electronic gaming machine (EGM), must be connected to a monitoring system.
-The EMS provides Te Tari Taiwhenua Department of Internal Affairs and the sector with accurate, detailed and timely information about gaming machine operations as well as assuring that the gambling that is occurring is lawful and fair.
+The Gambling Act 2003 requires that every non-casino electronic gaming machine (EGM), must be connected to a monitoring system.
+The EMS provides Te Tari Taiwhenua Internal Affairs and the sector with accurate, detailed and timely information about gaming machine operations as well as assuring that the gambling that is occurring is lawful and fair.

 Work completed